byllyfish/finsy/docs/switch_api.md

         await handle_packet(switch, packet)
 ```

-The Switch class provides a `create_task` method to start a managed task.
-Tasks allow you to perform
+The Switch class provides a `switch.create_task` method to start a managed task.
-concurrent opertions on the same switch.
-See the `Switch Tasks` design doc for more information.
+Tasks allow you to perform concurrent operations on the same switch.
+We could have

-We will start by covering the `Switch.write` API.
+written the last stanza above that reads packets in an infinite loop as a separate
+task.
+It's okay for the ready handler function to return early; any tasks it
+created will still run.

 ## Writes